How to Code Your ResNet from Scratch in Tensorflow?

 return model

-I have trained this model on the CIFAR-10 dataset for 15 epochs without any image augmentation.
-The results I obtained are as following if you are interested in looking at the code I have used, you can visit this Jupyter Notebook on Kaggle.
+I trained this model on the CIFAR-10 dataset for 15 epochs without any image augmentation.
+The results I obtained are as follows.
+To see the code I used, visit this Jupyter Notebook on Kaggle.

 Conclusion